How to Check if Printer Supports Windows Protected Print Mode

 Summary

-Windows Protected Print is a security feature in Windows 11 that helps your printer work without needing extra software from the maker, making things safer.
+Windows Protected Print is a handy security feature built into Windows 11 that makes your printer safer to use.
+It helps your printer work correctly without needing extra software from the company that made it, which keeps your computer more secure.

 References: